aerrata/journal/src/content/posts/setup-mariadb-galera-cluster-with-mariadb-maxscale-on-ubuntu.md

 GRANT SHOW DATABASES ON *.* TO 'maxscale_user'@'%';
 ```

-Create client user account.
+Create a client user account.
 Your app will use this user to connect to MaxScale

 ```sql
 CREATE USER 'app_user'@'%' IDENTIFIED BY 'app_password';